 The extra size is the whole point of this lock (more on this later).
 But the consequential (and considerable) extra weight and bulk do pose challenges regarding how you’re going to carry it around.

-If they don’t, then you will just have to throw the Hiplok DX1000 in your bag, strap it to your luggage rack with elastic bungee straps, or come up with some other ingenious method to carry it about!
+As an alternative, you could just throw the Hiplok DX1000 in your bag, strap it to your luggage rack with elastic bungee straps, or come up with some other ingenious method to carry it about!

 I think that the weight and bulk of the Hiplok DX1000 means that it’s likely to be a lock that’s more suitable for owners of powered bikes (where the bike will help them carry it!).
 Whether that’s ebikes, e-scooters or straight up motor scooters and motorbikes.